 The point of this exercise, however, is to see how the DRS might perform in a capital preservation role alongside the alternative fixed income options.
 The betas of the DRS and the alternative fixed incomes to the S&P 500 index are all low, and the correlation of the DRS to the S&P 500 is actually lower than the alternative fixed categories.
-The quarterly down market capture of the DRS is almost identical to that of the Non-traditional bond category, and the maximum drawdowns are similar.
-Based on these results, one can make the case that the DRS could be utilized as a fixed income alternative.
+The maximum drawdowns are similar.
+Compared to the multi-sector bond, the DRS has a lower drawdown and only slightly more than non-traditional bonds.
+The DRS has compelling capital preservation stats with historically strong upside capture and return performance.
+Based on these results, one can make the case that the DRS could be utilized as a fixed income alternative for capital preservation.

 Risk-Free Return or Return-Free Risk?